Religious Education at St Joseph's

 Our rich curriculum embraces our Catholicity at its heart and complies with the Religious Education Directory requirements.

 We currently follow the 'Come and see’ programme.
 Links are made with the children’s own experiences and the curriculum is adapted to make it real and meaningful to our children.
 We teach Religious Education through the process of Explore, Reveal, Respond.
 This follows the pattern of the human search for meaning, God’s initiative in Revelation and the response in faith.

-We are also fortunate to be able to experience the richness of the liturgical life of the church in many ways throughout the year such as Fest Day Masses, the celebration of the sacrament of Reconciliation at least twice a year as well as a joyful Carol Service at Christmas.
+We are also fortunate to be able to experience the richness of the liturgical life of the church in many ways throughout the year such as Feast Day Masses, the celebration of the sacrament of Reconciliation at least twice a year, as well as a special Advent Concert to prepare us for the coming of Christmas.

 It is important to us that our children see themselves as part of a wider community.
 To ensure we have real and lasting experiences we include a variety of visits and trips so that children can learn about the many similarities between major world religions.
 Therefore other religions are taught from EYFS to Year 6.
 These are Judaism, Islam, Hinduism, Sikhism and the philosophy of Buddhism.

 At St Joseph’s we always strive to provide quality experiences of prayer and liturgy that support pupils’ spiritual development.
 These communal acts of prayer and the liturgical celebrations of the Church form part of everyday life in our school.
 Every child is given the opportunity to pray by giving praise and thanks to God using traditional prayers of the Catholic Church and many other sources of prayer that enable this to take place.
 We encourage the children to nurture a relationship with God through words, symbols, song, gestures and silence.
 Prayer is such an integral part of school life that it can never be confined to ‘timetabled’ slots but may take place in a variety of contexts other than those specifically structured.